dfwdamon/Credit_Risk_Analysis/README.md

 </p>

 ## Summary
-The four models we undersampled, oversampled and applied a combination to determine which model is best at predicting the high risk loans.
+In the four models we undersampled, oversampled and applied a combination of models to determine which ML model is best at predicting the high risk loans.
 The fifth and sixth models resampled the data using ensemble classifiers to predict if loans are high or low risk.
-The first four models had accuracy score that was not as high as the ensemble classifiers, and the recall in the oversampling/undersampling/mixed models is also low.
+The first four models had accuracy scores that were overall noticeably lower than the ensemble classifiers, and the recall in the oversampling/undersampling/mixed models was also low.

 The SMOTE and SMOTEENN seem to mitigate the imbalances of the class identifiers and result in better f1 scoring, but each have effects of over and undersampling.
-Balanced recall and precision help raise f1 scores for accuracy measurement.
+However, the balanced recall and precision scores help to raise the f1 scores for the accuracy measurement overall.

-It is recommended to implement the EasyEnsemble Classifiers with AdaBoosting due to the higher f1 score, and the balance of precision of recall from this dataset, and the process of removing similiar errors through iterations does not eliminate error.
-It should be noted that the accuracy of the dataset should be verified in part to ensure invalid or fraudulent data is not included in the set, and to minimize the end result of using these machine learning classifiers for determining real world decision making of credit risk.
-A system of monitoring the inputs of future loan data could help to ensure the application of this model continues to be valid in assessing loan prediction risk as other factors and risk levels could shift and present negative outcomes.
+It is recommended to implement the EasyEnsemble Classifiers with AdaBoosting due to the higher f1 score and the balance of precision of recall from this dataset.
+Note the process of removing similiar errors through iterations does not eliminate error.

+It should be noted that the accuracy of the dataset should be verified in part to ensure invalid or fraudulent data is not included, and to minimize the end result of using these machine learning classifiers for determining real world decision making of credit risk.
+A system of monitoring the inputs of future loan data could help to ensure the application of this model continues to be valid in assessing loan prediction risk as other factors such as market and other risks could cause a shift and present negative outcomes.